ZakryDat/biscuit-bot/README.md

-# biscuit-bot
+# Biscuitbot
-the final authority on all things biscuit-based.

-an alexa voice skill

-set up using the aws developer console, aws lambda functions and a dynamo database. also makes API calls to OpenAI's gpt3.
+A fun, but unpolished and unfinished hack developing an alexa voice "skill" Created using the AWS developer console, lambda functions and a Dynamo database.
+Hits up OpenAI's Gpt3 for AI poem-writing.

+Tagline: "The final authority on all things biscuit-based."

-users can be added to a list, can query the list, can find out each other's favourite biscuits, can ask for the bot to write a poem about a favourite biscuit and the bot will scold anyone who dares mention jaffa cakes
+Features: Users can be added to a database, can query the database, can find out other users' favourite biscuits, can work out whose turn it is to buy biscuits and can ask for the bot to write a poem about a favourite biscuit.
+Additionally, Biscuitbot will scold anyone who dares mention jaffa cakes.